 Preparing can come in many forms in many situations.
 Anything that you do to improve your chances of success for a specific task is considered a form of preparation.
 Athletes train several months before a competition and, up until the last few seconds before they compete, they are preparing, visualizing, and rehearsing.

 While preparation does not guarantee you success, it does guarantee confidence and the vital intellectual ‘muscle memory’ of having been in a situation before.
 It’s harder to be overcome by anxiety when a situation is so familiar to you that it is nearly rote.
 The fear washes away and you’re free to rely on your familiarity to guide you.

 Real World Example: You start reading again, even opting to hire an LSAT or MCAT test prep tutor (or whichever tutor is relevant to your exam).Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.